 4. Lead generation

-My advice would be to focus more on number six – the company culture, then number one.
+My advice would be to focus more on numbers one and five – then number six.
 Find a Broker with whom you are comfortable with.
 One you can build a solid relationship with as they will be the one who has your back in this new adventure.
 You need to be able to form a strong relationship with the management team, as they will be your lifeline to help you grow and be successful.
 Go with the Broker who truly cares about properly educating you, training you, and wants nothing more than to see YOU succeed.
 One that has a FREE mentor program is a plus!
-Find a firm that is successful and will teach you how to sell and build relationships (something you don’t learn in real estate school).
+Find a firm that is successful and will teach you how to sell, build relationships (something you don’t learn in real estate school) and survive in this industry.
 Also, what is the attitude of the other agents in the firm?
 Are they friendly and willing to help you or are they competitive and snarky?
 Don’t focus on the commission splits, they can be negotiated, your success cannot!

 5. Do you have a large network?

 Don’t become a real estate agent and expect business to just come to you.
 You have to go out and market yourself to get the business and conjure up leads.
 It’s never too early to start compiling a list of people that you will contact to let them know that you’re a new real estate agent.
 Think big here.
 Everyone you know, from school, work, church, clubs, neighbors, relatives, your doctor, dentist, hairdresser… everyone!
 You will need a Customer Relation Management (CRM) system once you get up and running.
 There are several to choose from (another post on that later), but in the meantime, start an excel spreadsheet to collect the data into one document.
 Add as much information about each individual as you have – first name, last name, email address, home address, phone number, birthday, etc. Hopefully, your new brokerage firm will create an announcement for you to share your big news with your contacts.